falue/htmlDesktop/workstations/README.md

 ```
 See [settings below](#settings) for details.

+After creation of the new workstation folder (automatically or manually), you can customize it.

-4. Startup a local server (eg. through vscode)
+1. Startup a local server (eg. through vscode)
-5. Move things around, create windows, shortcuts, edit system icons etc
+2. Move things around, create windows, shortcuts, edit system icons etc
-6. Use the `Export` function, copy the contents of the file to overwrite `workstations/newNameOfWorkstation/settings.json`
+3. Use the `Export` function, copy the contents of the file to overwrite `workstations/newNameOfWorkstation/settings.json`
-7. Edit this file manually to fit your needs; repeat steps 5-7 until you're happy.
+4. Edit this file manually to fit your needs; repeat steps 5-7 until you're happy.

 ## Notes to each key